Multiple sclerosis: Genetics

 HLA region of chromosome 6: Changes in this area increase the probability of getting MS.

-MS is not considered a hereditary disease, but several genetic variations have been shown to increase its risk.
-Some of these genes appear to have higher expression levels in microglial cells than expected by chance.
+MS is not considered a hereditary disease, but over 200 genetic variants have been shown to increase its risk.
 The probability of developing MS is higher in relatives of an affected person, with a greater risk among those more closely related.
 An identical twin of an affected individual has a 30% chance of developing MS, 5% for a nonidentical twin, 2.5% for a sibling, and an even lower chance for a half-sibling.
 MS is also more common in some ethnic groups than others.

 Specific genes linked with MS include differences in the human leukocyte antigen (HLA) system—a group of genes on chromosome 6 that serves as the major histocompatibility complex (MHC).
+The MHC is involved in how antigens are presented and how abundant different types of T cells are.
+The MHC allele (genetic variant) HLA-DRB1*15:01 which is present in 30% of the U.S. and Northern European population, produces the strongest association with higher risk of MS. Other allelles related to MHC exhibit a protective effect.

-The contribution of HLA variants to MS susceptibility has been known since the 1980s, and it has also been implicated in the development of other autoimmune diseases, such as type 1 diabetes and systemic lupus erythematosus.
-The most consistent finding is the association between higher risk MS development and the MHC allele DR15, which is present in 30% of the U.S. and Northern European population.
-Other loci exhibit a protective effect, such as HLA-C554 and HLA-DRB1*11.
-HLA differences account for an estimated 20 to 60% of the genetic predisposition.
-Genome-wide association studies have revealed at least 200 MS-associated variants outside the HLA locus.
+The contribution of HLA variants to MS susceptibility has been known since the 1980s, and it has also been implicated in the development of other autoimmune diseases.
+Genetic variants in autoimmune diseases are typically linked to T cells, but in MS (and lupus), many are linked to B cells too.
+In general, MS is associated more closely to autoimmune diseases than to other neurodegenerative diseases.